-Direct Free Kick (NOT applicable in U10 Leagues)
+Direct Free Kick (NOT applicable in U10 Leagues SEE LAW 13.
+Indirect kick used instead.)

-A direct free kick is awarded to the opposing team if a player commits any of the following offenses in a manner considered by the referee to be careless, reckless, or using excessive force.
+A direct free kick is awarded to the opposing team if a player commits any of the following seven offenses in a manner considered by the referee to be careless, reckless, or using excessive force.

 - kicks or attempts to kick an opponent

 - trips or attempts to trip an opponent

 - jumps at an opponent

 - charges an opponent

 - strikes or attempts to strike an opponent

 - pushes an opponent

+- tackles an opponent